-- Encourage students to bring the knowledge they have from their home communities into the research and name the ways in which this is a strength in research. - Identify ways in which students can employ empathy and understanding with research participants. - Investigate how research has been exploitative, and support students in understanding how to do ethical research and reflect on community impact. - Recognize and advocate for students who must articulate why a line of inquiry in research is important beyond the standard expectation that it responds to gap in research. - Consider the times when students are placed in a position to be a spokesperson for everyone representing their identities and how you can serve as an advocate and supporter to avoid this experience.
+- Encourage students to investigate and research topics that interest them and are aligned with their experiences without relying on existing graduate students to teach this information; this should be an explicit role of advisors. - Encourage students to bring the knowledge they have from their home communities into the research and name the ways in which this is a strength in research. - Identify ways in which students can employ empathy and understanding with research participants. - Investigate how research has been exploitative, and support students in understanding how to do ethical research and reflect on community impact. - Recognize and advocate for students who must articulate why a line of inquiry in research is important beyond the standard expectation that it responds to gap in research. - Consider the times when students are placed in a position to be a spokesperson for everyone representing their identities and how you can serve as an advocate and supporter to avoid this experience.